douglasgreen/news/2025/04/04/en.md

 CERN, the European Organization for Nuclear Research, has unveiled plans for a groundbreaking project: the construction of a 91-kilometer particle collider tunnel beneath France and Switzerland.
 This ambitious endeavor, known as the Future Circular Collider (FCC), aims to operate at eight times the energy of the current Large Hadron Collider.
 The project is designed to delve deeper into the mysteries of the universe, including dark matter, dark energy, and antimatter.
 With an estimated cost of $27 billion, the FCC will feature eight research sites and tunnels passing under Lake Geneva.
 Construction could begin in the 2030s, with the first phase focusing on an electron-positron collider expected to start operations in the mid-2040s.
 This initiative represents a significant leap forward in particle physics, promising to enhance our understanding of the universe's fundamental components.

+### SpaceX Fram2 Mission: A Journey Over Earth's Poles

+The SpaceX Fram2 mission concluded successfully with a splashdown in the Pacific Ocean on April 4, 2025.
+This mission was unique as it was the first crewed SpaceX mission to land in the Pacific and the first human spaceflight to orbit directly over Earth's poles.
+The four-person crew, led by mission commander Chun Wang, included a cryptocurrency billionaire, a film director, a robotics researcher, and a polar explorer.
+They launched from the Kennedy Space Center in Florida on March 31st and spent three and a half days in space.
+During their mission, they conducted 22 scientific experiments, including the first X-ray of a human in space and an attempt to grow mushrooms in microgravity.
+The crew also documented their experiences with space motion sickness, which they overcame by the second day.
+Their unique polar orbit allowed them to capture unprecedented images and videos of Earth's poles.
+After splashdown, the crew participated in various experiments to test their ability to exit the spacecraft unaided and assess their balance and coordination.
+The Fram2 mission, privately funded, represents a significant step in commercial human spaceflight, offering insights into human adaptation to long-duration spaceflight.

 ## Health & Disease

+### 17 Ways to Lower Your Risk of Dementia, Stroke, and Depression

+A recent study by researchers at Mass General Brigham has identified 17 modifiable risk factors that can influence the likelihood of developing dementia, stroke, and late-life depression.
+These factors include lifestyle choices such as diet, physical activity, and smoking, as well as health conditions like high blood pressure and kidney disease.
+By making positive changes in these areas, individuals can significantly reduce their risk of these age-related brain diseases.
+The study emphasizes that even small adjustments in daily habits can have a profound impact on brain health.
+For example, maintaining a healthy diet and engaging in regular physical activity not only improve overall well-being but also lower the risk of these conditions.
+The findings offer hope and a practical approach for individuals looking to protect their brain health as they age.